microsoft/WhatTheHack/059-DatadogOnAzure/README.md

 ## Challenges

 - Challenge 00: **[Prerequisites - Ready, Set, GO!](Student/Challenge-00-DASH.md)**
-	 - Prepare your workstation to work with Azure.
+	 - Prepare your environment to work with Azure and Datadog.
 - Challenge 01: **[Alerts, Activity Logs, and Service Health](Student/Challenge-01.md)**
 	 - Description of challenge
 - Challenge 02: **[Monitoring Basics and Dashboards](Student/Challenge-02.md)**
-	 - Description of challenge
+	 - Using the SQL server that is deployed, we will cover the basics of monitoring and Dashboards.
 - Challenge 03: **[Monitoring Azure Virtual Machines](Student/Challenge-03.md)**
-	 - Description of challenge
+	 - Datadog agent manual and scalable installations on Windows and VM scale sets.
 - Challenge 04: **[Datadog for Applications](Student/Challenge-04.md)**
-	 - Description of challenge
+	 - Monitoring applications deployed to Azure using Datadog.

 ## Prerequisites